 Safety of Construction & Decoration products

 Wood naturally emits formaldehyde.
 It is simply not possible to achieve zero formaldehyde emissions from wood and wood-based products.
 Through technical progress and innovation, the wood panel industry has, however, developed a voluntary European standard (E1) based on the WHO recommendation for indoor air levels of formaldehyde.
 Although wood products still emit formaldehyde, the E1 label ensures that these products remain significantly below the WHO guideline, and thus allows consumers to safely benefit from all the properties of formaldehyde-based wood products.
 The voluntary efforts of the wood panel industry have helped lower the concentration of formaldehyde in resins from around 100 mg/100g of panels in 1975, to less than 8mg/100g nowadays; that is from 0.1% to 0.008%.

 The REACH restriction on formaldehyde for consumer articles launched in 2017 will harmonise the maximum emissions possible in Europe in EU legislation.
 This procedure is expected to lead to even lower emission values of formaldehyde from wood-based products.
 This procedure is ongoing.

 Safety in other applications

-Also, because of this beneficial property, formaldehyde is sometimes used in certain vaccines and other healthcare applications such as in anti-infective drugs and in gel capsules to promote maximum absorption.
-In vaccines where the product is injected into the body, the amounts of formaldehyde are too low to affect the levels that naturally occur in the body.
-The development and use of vaccines is governed by the European Medicines Agency (EMEA).
+Formaldehyde as an aqueous solution is a very effective disinfectant that can terminate bacteria and fungi.
+Also, because of this beneficial property, formaldehyde is used in certain vaccines and other healthcare applications such as in anti-infective drugs and in gel capsules to promote maximum absorption.
+In vaccines, where the product is injected into the body, the amounts of formaldehyde are too low to affect levels that naturally occur in the body.
+The development and use of vaccines are governed in the EU by the European Medicines Agency (EMA).